virocon-organization/virocon/docs/fitting.rst

     Individual fits of second variable, Tp.

-Let us now inspect how well our dependency function fits to these four scale values, which we got from the individual distributions ::
+Let us now inspect how well our dependence function fits to these four scale values, which we got from the individual distributions ::

     fig = plt.figure()